Eclxo/haste-server/about.md

 ## Basic Usage

 Type what you want me to see, click "Save", and then copy the URL.
-Send that URL to someone and they'll see what you see.
+Send that URL to someone, and they'll see what you see.

 To make a new entry, click "New" (or type 'control + n')